olincollege/youtube-transcript-search/README.md

 ### API Key

- 1. Get a free API key at [WEBSITE]
+ 1. Create a free Google Cloud project at [https://console.cloud.google.com/projectcreate]
- 2. HOW TO ADD KEY TO CODE
+ 2. Enable the YouTube Data API V3 for your project at [https://console.cloud.google.com/apis/library/youtube.googleapis.com]
+ 3. Create an API key for your project at [https://console.cloud.google.com/apis/credentials]
+ 4. Copy API key to keyboard
+ 5. In root directory of repo, add a file named `.env` and add the line: `YOUTUBE_API_KEY=<my-api-key>` replacing `<my-api-key>` with the key that you copied.

 ## Usage